adobe/aepsdk-core-ios/Documentation/TestStrategy.md

-# Tests Strategy
+# Testing Strategy

-This document defines different levels of tests are being used in the project.
-By defining a clear test boundaries, it helps us increase the confidence of code and decrease the overlapping between different tests and in turn will lower the time spent on maintaining the tests.
+This document defines different levels of tests being used by modules in this repository.
+By defining clear test boundaries, it helps increase confidence in the code and decrease overlap between different kinds of tests.
+This will lower the required time spent to maintain tests.

-## Levels
+## Testing Levels

                                                    /\
                                                   /  \